Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0017-server-side-rendering.md

-# 16. Server-Side Rendering
+# 17. Server-Side Rendering

 ## Status
-Under review.
+Accepted.

 ## Definitions
 - **Server-Side Rendering** means generating an HTML string representation of a web page on the server.
 The HTML string is sent over to the web browser, where it is parsed into a DOM tree and displayed on user's screen.
 The HTML string can be generated on the server dynamically during every request, or once during the build time.
 The latter is known as pre-rendering, or static site generation.